fleckenstein-m/UDLerner_FinDept_Databases/index.md

-### Department of Finance Research Databases&nbsp; Lerner College of Business & Economics University of Delaware
+### Department of Finance Research Databases
+  Lerner College of Business & Economics University of Delaware

 <br/><br/>